In Exercises 25–28, use the confidence interval to find the margi... | Channels for Pearson+

 Margin of Error

 The margin of error quantifies the uncertainty associated with a sample estimate.
 It is calculated as half the width of the confidence interval, representing the maximum expected difference between the sample statistic and the population parameter.
-In this case, it can be found by subtracting the lower limit from the upper limit of the interval and dividing by two.
+In the given interval (3.144, 3.176), the margin of error would be 0.016, indicating how much the sample mean could vary from the true mean.

 Recommended video: